jcichonska/machine_learning_examples/FashionMnist/README.md

 # Fashion Mnist

-Multiclass classification with ANN and CNN
+Multiclass classification with ANN and CNN in Keras